sungjk/OmletRTC.io/README.md

 ## What Is Included ?
 This release is composed of three components:

-1. Web server based on socket.io for URL redirection
+1. Web server based on express for URL redirection
 2. HTML5 WebRTC application
 3. Omelt API for web apps